Monday, 31 December 2018

 The Sunday Telegraph reported on January 2 (below) that city hospitals were inundated with people injured during the night's celebrations.

-I do not anticipate problems this evening, as, over the years, management of the event has improved.
-Cars will virtually be banned from the Sydney CBD altogether and everyone will be expected to travel on public transport.
-Several stations including Circular Quay and Milsons Point will be closed this evening.
+I do not anticipate problems this evening, as the event's management has improved over the years.
+Cars will virtually be banned from the Sydney CBD, and everyone will be expected to travel on public transport.
+Several stations, including Circular Quay and Milsons Point, will be closed this evening.

 As for transport workers taking the night off - It's possible.
-I recall that last year saw a similar staffing problem with transport workers calling in "sick" en masse.
+I recall that last year, I saw a similar staffing problem with transport workers calling in "sick" en masse.

 I wish you all a very safe and happy new year.